TNguyen7263/Anchor-Trails/README.md

-My motviation for this project is two things:
+My motviation for this project are two things:
   1) understand how to build a full-stack project
-  2) make a site that fits the needs of my archery group
+  2) appeal to my archery team's aesthetics

-After finishing this project, I want to explore how to further development the project into something unique, something that represents me.
-My own artpiece.
+For now, this project is a reciept app...because my archery team eats a lot ^_^.
+I am aware there are other reciept app in the market, so the app is not an innovative idea.
+However, it is meaningful to me because it is proof my willingness to learn and an opportunity to create something that is personalized for my teammates.

-For now, this project is just a reciept app...because my archery team eats a lot ^_^.
-There's other reciept app around so I want to focus on creating a UI that is user friendly and inviting to use for my team particularly.
+After I finish creating the reciept app, I want to develop it into something complex, so many of my organization choices focus on future growth.